 For 2018-19, the government will offer a loan of up to £10,609 to students undertaking an eligible masters course.
 See our Postgraduate Loans for Masters Courses page for further details.

 International students who are considering undertaking Postgraduate study at the University should first approach the International Office for information and support.
 The International Office also offers a number of scholarships to International students, details of which can be found on the International Office website.
-You should note that it is unlikely that you would be eligible for Professional and Career Development Loans from UK banks, but similar schemes may be available from organisations in your home country.

 Disabled Students' Allowances